 NCSHP began a pilot Mentor/Tutor Program.

-The first, statewide Stay in School Video Contest is launched by NCSHP.
-The videos submitted from middle and high school students encourage their peers to graduate from high school.
+The first statewide Stay in School Video Contest is launched by NCSHP.
+The videos submitted by middle and high school students encourage their peers to graduate from high school.

 NCSHP celebrates its 10 year anniversary.